ePortfolio Technology Training and Workshops

 The Walker Library Makerspace

 The Walker Library Makerspace offers access to a variety of tools and services to facilitate students’ use of rich digital media for presenting academic research and for creative expression.
 The Makerspace supports students of all abilities, disciplines, levels, and interests with access to high-end Macs and PCs, plus the multimedia software applications needed to create and edit presentations, audio, video, and photographs.
 In addition to the computing facilities, the Makerspace provides expert assistance at its help desk, online training opportunities, and one-on-one “Tech Coach” appointments to assist students in creation of their ePortfolios.
-The DMS has three Presentation Practice Rooms in which students can record themselves speaking with accompanying visual aids.
-A full list of hardware, software, and training opportunities can be found at http://library.mtsu.edu/dms.
+The Makerspace has three Presentation Practice Rooms in which students can record themselves speaking with accompanying visual aids.
+A full list of hardware, software, and training opportunities can be found at https://library.mtsu.edu/technology/makerspace.

 The Career Development Center